lmiphay/logitechmediaserver-docker/README.md

-# logitechmediaserver-docker
+# lyrionmusicserver-docker

-Logitechmediaserver in a container using the [lmscommunity](https://hub.docker.com/r/lmscommunity/logitechmediaserver) image.
+Lyrionmusicserver in a container using the [lmscommunity](https://hub.docker.com/r/lmscommunity/lyrionmusicserver) image.

 ## Running Docker on gentoo